-Web designers may use a number of techniques, approaches and philosophies while creating compelling and engaging digital interfaces.
+Web designers may use a number of techniques, approaches and philosophies while creating compelling and engaging with digital interfaces.
 Each designer has their own preferences – some prefer to work from the top down, beginning with the most basic elements and building their product down to the last detail.
-This approach is the most common and often yields a well-thought out, quality product.
+This approach is the most common and often yields a well-thought-out, quality product.

 There are some designers, on the other hand, who favor a bottom-up approach.
 These designers start with the smallest elements and move their way up to big-picture design, from the simple to the complex.
 This is also referred to as atomic web design.
 Why would a website designer work this way, and is it right for you?
 Let’s explore the possible merits.